Tokenblkguy83/Facebook-Toolkit-2025/README.md

 ### Download user's photos
 Download all uploaded photos.
 After scraping user's photos, please save page manually to your computer (Ctrl+S) to download all photos.
 After you had downloaded the page, reload the page manually to get back to Facebook.

+### Scrape user posts
+Scrape user posts and display them in a CSV format.

+### Scrape user comments
+Scrape user comments on posts and display them in a CSV format.

+### Scrape user likes/reactions
+Scrape user likes and reactions on posts and display them in a CSV format.

 ### Jump to page bottom / Jump to page top
 Self-explaining.